IsaacCavallaro/IsaacCavallaro_T1A2/readme.md

 # Functionality/Features

-The site features a fixed and responsive top navbar which adjust to multiple screen sizes.
-Active pages are recognised with an underline feature and a change of colour from the rest of the navbar text; allowing for a simpler user experience.
+The site features a fixed and responsive top navbar which adjusts to multiple screen sizes.
+Active pages are recognised with an underline feature and a change of colour from the rest of the navbar text.

 # Sitemap